yash-hiru/Project-DSA-Repo/src/com/hiru/tips/StandardTemplates.md

 - **IF-Else vs IF type of choices**
     - Subsequnce -- C1 or MAX(C2,C3)
     - Substring -- MAX(C1,C2, C3)
+- **Avoid simplification of conditions/base cases**
+    - Ok to have redudency than missing any case in the process of over-simplification/coolness
+    - OK to add separate if for separate case since return value per IF block could vary

 ##### Implementation

+**0/1 Knapsack**

 ```java
 class GFG {